-The analysis and conclusions presented in this subchapter are based on a traffic impact study (TIS) prepared for the Revised Project (Traffic Impact Study Virginia Avenue Pedestrian Facility & I-5 Southbound Realignment, March 26, 2013; LLG 2013).
-The Revised Project TIS evaluated the potential traffic impacts on local roadways, freeways, and intersections in the Revised Project area under existing and future conditions resulting from the proposed bidirectional pedestrian crossing facility on the west side of the LPOE at Virginia Avenue and southbound traffic and corresponding southbound inspections on the alignment alternatives for the proposed southbound roadway between I-5 and Mexico's EI Chaparral LPOE.
-Specifically, the 2013 TIS includes an evaluation of vehicular traffic impacts related to increased pedestrian demand anticipated to cross the border at the proposed bi-directional pedestrian crossing facility at Virginia Avenue and the effects related to vehicle queuing on I-5 and I-805 due to the proposed Action Alternatives and continuation of "pulse and surge" southbound inspections by CBP.
-The TIS did not address those components of the Approved Project that would remain unchanged for the Revised Project, such as increases in northbound vehicle inspection capacity.
+The analysis and conclusions presented in this subchapter are based on a traffic impact study (TIS) prepared for the Revised Project (Traffic Impact Study Virginia Avenue Pedestrian Facility & I-5 Southbound Realignment, March 28, 2014; LLG 2014).
+The Revised Project TIS evaluated the potential traffic impacts on local roadways, freeways, and intersections in the Revised Project area under existing and future conditions resulting from the proposed bi-directional pedestrian crossing facility on the west side of the LPOE at Virginia Avenue and southbound traffic and corresponding southbound inspections on the alignment alternatives for the proposed southbound roadway between I-5 and Mexico's El Chaparral LPOE.
+Specifically, the Revised Project TIS includes an evaluation of vehicular traffic impacts related to increased pedestrian demand anticipated to cross the border at the proposed bi-directional pedestrian crossing facility at Virginia Avenue and the effects related to vehicle queuing on I-5 and I-805 due to the proposed Action Alternatives and continuation of "pulse and surge" southbound inspections by CBP.
+The Revised Project TIS did not address those components of the Approved Project that would remain unchanged for the Revised Project.

 The 2009 TIS prepared for the Approved Project (San Ysidro Land Port of Entry Border Station Expansion Traffic Impact Study, July 2009) did not evaluate southbound traffic at the LPOE because implementation of southbound inspections is an operational issue that is dependent on CBP protocols.
 At the time of preparation of the Final EIS, it was undetermined if CBP would continue their existing "pulse and surge" inspections or implement new southbound inspection protocols.
 Therefore, the 2009 TIS prepared for the Approved Project focused on traffic conditions resulting from the proposed improvements of the Approved Project, which did not include southbound inspections.
-Some of the analysis and conclusions of the 2009 TIS remain applicable to the Revised Project because in addition to the proposed changes to the Approved Project, the Revised Project also includes the other components of the Approved Project that have not changed.
+Some of the analysis and conclusions of the 2009 TIS remain applicable to the Revised Project because in addition to the proposed changes to the Approved Project that have not changed.
 Applicable information from the Final EIS as it relates to the Revised Project is summarized in this subchapter.